Richard Kimmel

 Richard Kimmel is a New York City-based theatre director, writer, and theatrical producer.
-He is executive director of The Box, a venue for theater, music, and nightlife in the Lower East Side of Manhattan, and artistic director of Cannon Company, a performing ensemble.
+He is executive director of The Box, a venue for theater, music, and nightlife on the Lower East Side of Manhattan, and artistic director of Cannon Company, a performing ensemble.

 Biography

 Kimmel is a graduate of Columbia University's Master of Fine Arts program in Directing.